VivekMane57/finsight-ai/README.md

 ![SHAP](https://img.shields.io/badge/SHAP-Explainability-red)
 ![Docker](https://img.shields.io/badge/Docker-Containerized-blue)

-FinSight AI reads annual reports and other financial PDFs, answers questions with source citations, extracts KPIs, and produces analyst-style reports with an explainable credit-risk view.
-It is built for analysts, bankers, auditors, NBFCs and credit-risk teams who need answers they can trace back to a page.
+FinSight AI reads annual reports and other financial PDFs, answers questions with source citations, extracts KPIs, and produces analyst-style reports.
+It also includes a separate machine-learning credit-risk predictor with SHAP explanations.
+It is built for analysts, bankers, auditors, NBFCs and credit-risk teams who need answers they can trace back to a source.

 ## Demo